-While not as popular as some of the first-round picks we’ve discussed over the previous months, 2nd round pick Javonte Williams’s rookie card market is sure to receive its fair share of attention.
+While not as popular as some of the first-round picks we’ve discussed over the previous months, 2nd round pick Javonte Williams’s rookie card market has been receiving its fair share of attention.
 Williams had himself a stellar collegiate career as a running back for the North Carolina Tar Heels.
 So much so that he was drafted early in the 2nd round of the 2021 NFL Draft by the Denver Broncos.
 A team that is surely hoping Williams will follow in the footsteps of other UNC alums such as Robert Quinn and Eric Ebron and go on to have a solid career in the NFL.
-And anyone who picks up one of his rookie cards along the way will certainly be hoping for the same.
-We’re about to highlight three of those cards but first, let’s take a brief look at what Williams was able to accomplish at UNC.
+And so far in 2021, we can’t help but like the direction things are going.
+If things continue to progress (it’s only a matter of time before he takes over as THE featured back in Denver) you’ll be glad you picked up a Javonte Williams rookie card or two.
+We’re about to highlight a few of those cards but first, let’s take a brief look at what Williams was able to accomplish at UNC.

 Javonte Williams College Highlights